.k8s Loading last commit info...

 • Kubernetes cluster with cert-manager v1.x installed

-• ClouDNS account with API credentials (auth ID + auth password)
+• At least one ClouDNS account with API credentials (auth ID + auth password)

 Configuration